-(A) An artificial color may be used in a pet food only if it has been shown to be harmless to pets.
-The permanent or provisional listing of an artificial color in the United States food and drug regulations as safe for use, together with the conditions, limitations, and tolerances, if any, incorporated therein, shall be deemed to be satisfactory evidence that the color is, when used pursuant to such regulations, harmless to pets.
+(A) An artificial color may be used in a pet food or specialty pet food only if it has been shown to be harmless to pets or specialty pets.
+The permanent or provisional listing of an artificial color in the United States food and drug regulations as safe for use, together with the conditions, limitations, and tolerances, if any, incorporated therein, shall be deemed to be satisfactory evidence that the color is, when used pursuant to such regulations, harmless to pets or specialty pets.

-(B) Prior to approval of a registration application and/or approval of a label for pet food, which contains additives, (including drugs, other special purpose additives, or non-nutritive additives) the distributor may be required to submit evidence to prove the safety and efficacy of the pet food, when used according to directions furnished on the label.
+(B) Evidence may be required to prove the safety and efficacy or utility of a pet food or specialty pet food, which contains additives or drugs, when used according to directions furnished on the label.
 Satisfactory evidence of the safety and efficacy of a pet food or specialty pet food may be established:

-(1) When the pet food contains such additives, the use of which conforms to the requirements of the applicable regulation in title 21 C.F.R., or which are "prior sanctioned" or "generally recognized as safe" for such use; or
+(1) When the pet food or specialty pet food contains such additives, the use of which conforms to the requirements of the applicable regulation in the Title 21 of the Code of Federal Regulations or which are "prior sanctioned" or "informal review sanctioned" or "Generally Recognized as Safe" for such use; or

-(2) When the pet food itself is a drug as defined in division (G) of section 923.41 of the Revised Code and is generally recognized as safe and effective for label use or is marketed subject to an application approved by the food and drug administration under section 21 U.S.C.
+(2) When the pet food or specialty pet food itself is a drug or contains a drug as defined in division (F) of section 923.41 of the Revised Code and is "Generally Recognized as Safe and effective" for the labeled use or is marketed subject to an application approved by the food and drug administration under Title 21, U.S.C.
 360(b).